guhjy/2015ori-1/materials/study_02/overview.md

 Multiple suggestions are a necessity, given travel time has to be taken into account.
 In the case that the suggestions are not physically possible for Jan, he will contact you to try and reschedule.

-# Instructions of Doodle MeetMe page
+# Instructions on Doodle MeetMe page

 Please suggest several dates on this page for the interview.